 Westerplatte and Wisloujscie Fortress

-If you’re staying in Gdansk longer than one day, consider going to Westerplatte and Wisloujscie to learn more about the Second World War and to discover historic Wisloujscie fortress located by an old estuary of the Vistula river.
+If you’re staying in Gdansk longer than one day, consider going to Westerplatte and Wisloujscie to learn more about the Second World War and to discover the historic Wisloujscie fortress located by an old estuary of the Vistula river.

-On the 1st of September 1939 at 4:48 a.m. the German battleship “Schleswig-Holstein” opened fire to Polish garrison.
+On the 1st of September 1939 at 4:48 a.m. the German battleship “Schleswig-Holstein” opened fire to the Polish garrison.
 Polish soldiers had no chances of winning but they withstood for seven days.
-209 polish soldiers and about 3400 German soldiers and policemen fought in the battle.
-Until now it’s a symbol of resistance to the invasion.
+209 Polish soldiers and about 3400 German soldiers and policemen fought in the battle.
+Until now, it’s a symbol of resistance to the invasion.

-How to get to Westerplatte?
+How to get from Gdansk to Westerplatte?

 By public transport